dooygoy/funcstream/README.md

 The grinding water and the gasping wind;
 But it was she and not the sea we heard.

+* Gilles Deleuze - The Logic of Sense

+> Alice and through the Looking-Glass involve a category of very special things: events, pure events.
+When I say "Alice becomes larger," I mean that she becomes larger that she was.
+By the same token, however, she becomes smaller than she is now.
+Certainly, she is not bigger and smaller at the same time.
+She is larger now; she was smaller before.
+But it is at the same moment that one becomes larger than one was and smaller than one becomes.
+This is the simultaneity of a becoming whose characteristic is to elude the present.
+Insofar as it eludes the present, becoming does not tolerate the separation of the distinction of before and after, or of past and future.
+It pertains to the essence of becoming to move and to pull in both directions at once: Alice does not grow without shrinking, and vice versa.
+Good sense affirms that in all things there is a determinable sense or direction (*sense*); but paradox is the affirmation of both senses or directions at the same time.

 * [Technical Writing: Learning from Kernigham](https://two-wrongs.com/technical-writing-learning-from-kernighan.html)

 ## Observations